-In this welding process, the workpiece metal(s) is heated by an electric arc that forms between a consumable wire electrode and the workpiece metal(s) which melts and eventually cools which causes these to fuse together.
-To prevent any contamination from the surrounding air, an inert shielding gas is supplied through the welding gun along the consumable wire electrode to shield the electric arc which ensures that no surrounding gas can contaminate the process.
+This process requires proper training from a welding certification program.
+In this welding process, they heat the workpiece metal(s) by an electric arc that forms between a consumable wire electrode and the workpiece metal(s), which melts and eventually cools, which causes these to fuse.
+Inert shielding gas is supplied through the welding gun along the consumable wire electrode to shield the electric arc to prevent contamination from the surrounding air, ensuring that no surrounding gas can contaminate the process.

-Metal Inert Gas (MIG) Welding accounts for more than 50% of all deposited metal welds in the industry and it is widely used.
-It is a modern, improved arc welding process that is flexible and suitable for mechanization and is highly lucrative and sought after skill in the welding, fabrication, and metal joining companies in the Tri-state area.
-Welding Certification in this technology will give you an edge as a skilled welder where a high degree of manipulative skill is expected of a qualified Metal Inert Gas (MIG) Welder in the industry.
+Metal Inert Gas (MIG) Welding accounts for more than 50% of all deposited metal welds in the industry, and it comes in use widely.
+It is a modern, improved arc welding process that is flexible and suitable for mechanization and is a highly lucrative and sought-after skill in the welding, fabrication, and metal joining companies in the Tri-state area.
+Welding Certification in this technology will give you an edge as a skilled welder.
+A high degree of manipulative skill expects of a qualified Metal Inert Gas (MIG) Welder in the industry.

-The only difference between Tungsten Inert Gas (TIG) Welding and Metal Inert Gas (MIG) Welding is the addition of a filler metal in the welding process.
-In Tungsten Inert Gas (TIG) Welding, the workpiece metal is heated by an electric arc formed between the workpiece metal and a non-consumable Tungsten wire electrode where a filler metal is used to add to the weld pool (where the workpiece metal and filler metal melt and eventually cool).
-This area is surrounded by an inert gas, usually Helium or Argon, similar to Metal Inert Gas (MIG) Welding, which shields it from oxidation and other contamination by the surrounding atmosphere.
+The only difference between Tungsten Inert Gas (TIG) Welding and Metal Inert Gas (MIG) Welding is the addition of filler metal in the welding process.
+In Tungsten Inert Gas (TIG) Welding, the heating of workpiece metal by an electric arc formed between the workpiece metal and a non-consumable Tungsten wire electrode where the use of filler metal is to add to the weld pool (where the workpiece metal and filler metal melt and eventually cool).
+Surrounds this area by an inert gas, usually Helium or Argon, similar to Metal Inert Gas (MIG) Welding, which shields it from oxidation and other contamination by the surrounding atmosphere.

-The advantage of Tungsten Inert Gas (TIG) Welding over Metal Inert Gas (MIG) Welding is that it is suitable for all industries but requires high-quality welding and is widely used in mechanized modes.
-The welding operator must be well trained to give precise attention to the joints and welding parameters.
-The employment opportunities that open up by learning Welding Technology from the best welding schools in the U.S can give a skilled welder the sustainability and stability in their career and scope for attaining better opportunities in the industry.
+The advantage of Tungsten Inert Gas (TIG) Welding over Metal Inert Gas (MIG) Welding is that it is suitable for all industries but requires high-quality welding and comes in wide usage in mechanized modes.
+The welding operator must have the proper training to give precise attention to the joints and welding parameters.
+The employment opportunities that open up by learning Welding Technology from the best welding schools in the U.S can provide a skilled welder the sustainability and stability in their career and scope for attaining better opportunities in the industry.

 One of the typical welding techniques is Shielded Metal Arc Welding.
-It is a manual arc welding process that requires a flux coated consumable electrode and the surface of the workpiece metal to melt and fuse together to create the weld.
-In this process, gas and slag are formed during the heating which prevents contamination from the surrounding atmosphere and protects the weld area.
-The slag cools off and solidifies and must be chipped off before the metal workpiece becomes usable for the next process.
+It is a manual arc welding process that requires a flux-coated consumable electrode and the surface of the workpiece metal to melt and fuse to create the weld.
+In this process, gas and slag are formed during the heating, preventing contamination from the surrounding atmosphere and protecting the weld area.
+The slag cools off and solidifies and must chip off before the metal workpiece becomes usable for the following process.

-The skills of the welder determine the quality of the weld and so a qualified welding technician is particularly valuable to the industry as this simple and versatile welding technique is ruling the repair and maintenance sector of the metal fabrication industries.
+The skills of the welder determine the quality of the weld.
+So a qualified welding technician is particularly valuable to the industry as this simple and versatile welding technique is ruling the repair and maintenance sector of the metal fabrication industries.

-Flux Cored Arc Welding (FCAW) is a semi-automatic or automatic welding process where the consumable electrode has a flux core and is continuously fed.
+Flux Cored Arc Welding (FCAW) is a semi-automatic or automatic welding process where the consumable electrode has a flux core and continuously gets feed.
 Depending on the material in the flux core, the necessary process to eliminate atmospheric contamination is determined.
-In one type of Flux Cored Arc Welding (FCAW), the core contains flux and other materials which produce a shielding gas during the welding process which prevents contamination by protecting the welding arc.
-And in the other type of Flux Cored Arc Welding, an external source of shielding gas is supplied to protect the weld pool from oxidation.
+For example, in one type of Flux Cored Arc Welding (FCAW), the core contains flux and other materials that produce a shielding gas during the welding process, preventing contamination by protecting the welding arc.
+And in the different types of Flux Cored Arc Welding, an external source of shielding gas is supplied to protect the weld pool from oxidation.

 Flux Cored Arc Welding (FCAW) is portable, highly productive, and produces high-quality welds.
-The employment opportunities for a certified welding technician in Flux Cored Arc Welding (FCAW) from a welding tech school are high due to requirements of this technology in the construction industry due to the portability, ease, and flexibility of operations.
+Therefore, the employment opportunities for a certified welding technician in Flux Cored Arc Welding (FCAW) from a welding tech school are high due to the requirements of this technology in the construction industry due to the portability, ease, and flexibility of operations.

 There are plenty of exciting and lucrative job prospects for a fresher or industry professional with a Welding Certification from the best welding schools in the U.S. that will help establish them in the industry and provide sustainable employment.
-According to the Syndicate PayScale Data, the average annual starting salary for a professional welder ranges from $54,000 to $71,000 and exponentially increases with the years of experience whereas an experienced qualified welding technician can earn $100,000 annually on average.
+According to Syndicate PayScale Data, the average annual starting salary for a professional welder ranges from $54,000 to $71,000.
+It exponentially increases with the years of experience, whereas an experienced, qualified welding technician can earn $100,000 annually.

-A huge variety of industries including manufacturing, construction, transport, energy sectors employ skilled, certified technicians and provide growth and mobility to their careers.
-As the rise in technological innovations and developments take place, the demand and preference for expert welders are always present for meeting the need and requirements of the industry for employing the technical and creative skills of the trained and experienced workers in producing high-quality outcomes.
+A wide variety of industries, including manufacturing, construction, transport, energy sectors, employ skilled, certified technicians and provide growth and mobility to their careers.
+Furthermore, as the rise in technological innovations and developments occur, the demand and preference for expert welders are always present for meeting the need and requirements of the industry for employing the technical and creative skills of the trained and experienced workers in producing high-quality outcomes.